Skip to main content

 There are printable handouts available for download about COVID-19 vaccination available for people who are considered clinically extremely vulnerable.

-This interval may be shorter depending on your age, medical conditions and COVID-19 vaccination history.
+This interval may be shorter for the primary series depending on your age, medical conditions and COVID-19 vaccination history.

 If you've recently had a positive COVID-19 test result, the chance of getting COVID-19 again is low in the months after infection.
-You can wait 6 months (minimum 3 months) for your next vaccine dose.
+You can generally wait 3 months for your next vaccine dose.
 The immune response is better when there is more time between infection and vaccination.

 How to know if you’ve had COVID-19